fjahr/cisa-research/half-agg.md

   each, a half-aggregate of these signatures would 32*n + 32 bytes.
 As part of a Bitcoin transaction the savings are 20.6% in terms of bytes and 7.6% in terms of weight units ([assuming the historically average transaction](https://github.com/BlockstreamResearch/cross-input-aggregation/blob/master/savings.org))
-- Non-interactivity: Aggregation process does not require any cooperation between signers or with the aggregating party.
+- Non-interactivity: The aggregation process does not require any cooperation between signers or with the aggregating party.
 This means that there is no requirement for signers to be online and signatures can be aggregated by other network participants, like broadcasting nodes or miners.